-- Broadening specifications - In 2016 we launched our Perfectly Imperfect range of ‘wonky’ fruit and vegetables, which allows us to take much more of our suppliers crop, maximise the amount of produce we can sell in store, and give our customers great products at low prices.
-The range has included items such as apples, pears, potatoes, parsnips, cucumbers, courgettes, strawberries and frozen mixed berries.
-It’s been extremely popular with customers and we have sold over 20,890 tonnes in the UK and over 15,000 tonnes in Central Europe.
+- Broadening specifications - In 2016 we launched our Perfectly Imperfect range of ‘wonky’ fruit and vegetables, which allows us to take much more of our supplier’s crop, maximise the amount of produce we can sell in store, and give our customers great products at low prices.

-- Improving food processing - By connecting our growers with suppliers of fresh and frozen foods, we can help provide a stable demand for produce that falls outside our specifications.
-For example, we help our potato grower, Branston, to supply our manufacturer, Samworths.
-Potatoes outside our specifications are used in our own brand mashed potato.
-This increases the amount of crop used and saves edible produce being ploughed back into the field.
+- Improving food processing - By connecting our growers with suppliers of fresh and frozen foods, we can help provide a stable demand for produce that falls outside of our specifications.

 - Helping our suppliers redistribute to charity - We introduced our top suppliers to our charity partner FareShare.
-They work to redistribute edible food to people in need.
+They work to redistribute edible food to people that need it most.
 Many of these suppliers are now donating their surplus food directly to communities where they operate.

-To view the detail of each of our Own Brand suppliers’ food waste data, please see the documents below.
+To view the detail of each of our suppliers’ food waste data, please see the documents below.

 UK own label suppliers 2019/20